 * William Clugston was one of the first Sunday School teachers in the English-speaking world.
 Previously only the wealthy had attended school.
 The church believed in education for all.

-* William contributed to the Lunatic Asylum.
+* William contributed to the Lunatic Asylum, and to mission to the Jews.

 * John Clugston was secretary of the Calton Bread Society, which attempted to break the power of the baking cartel, and provide cheaper bread.